 Idaho Power is one of the few investor-owned electric utilities with a primarily hydroelectric generating base, which helps to keep your rates low.
 We own and operate 17 hydroelectric plants on the Snake River and its tributaries.
 We also deliver power to our customers through one diesel-powered generator and share ownership in three coal-fired generating plants; we do not operate any of them.

-Idaho Power’s commitment to green energy started with hydroelectric power, and we’ve relied on this clean, renewable energy resource since the company was founded in 1916.
+Idaho Power’s commitment to green energy started with hydroelectric power, and we’ve relied on this clean energy resource since the company was founded in 1916.

 Today we operate 17 hydroelectric projects located on the Snake River and its tributaries.
 Together, these projects make up Idaho Power’s largest source of generation.